stefan-hoeck/idris2-ilex/README.md

   was not a value, we append an empty cell (`Null`).
 * After a line break, we start a new line and append the current line to the list of lines.
 Like with a comma, we might append an empty cell.
-Note, that we do not generate completely empty lines.
+Note, that we do not generate entries for empty lines.
 This is an opinionated choice.
-You might decide to do otherwise (or let client code decide via a settings parameter) in your own `.csv` parser
+You might decide to do otherwise (or let client code decide via a settings parameter) in your own CSV parser
 * After a value, we append the value to the list of cells unless the last token was already a value, in which case we fail with an error.